DHunnicuttSG/SRE/Python_Course_Content/23-Hashable_Mutable.md

-Perfect 🙌 A **reference chart** will help students quickly check whether a type is mutable, hashable, and usable in sets or dictionary keys.

----

 # 📘 Python Types: Mutability & Hashability

 | Type        | Mutable? | Hashable? | Allowed in Set/Dict Key? | Notes                                               |